 Connection errors

-• Check that you've entered the correct endpoint and region.
+• Double-check your Rclone configuration details, including the correct endpoint and region.

-• Make sure your Access Key and Secret Key are valid.
+• Ensure your Access Key and Secret Key are valid.

-• Ensure your DigitalOcean Spaces Access Key has the necessary permissions.
+• Confirm that your DigitalOcean Spaces Access Key has the necessary permissions.

-• Verify that the Space (bucket) exists and you're specifying the correct name.
+• Ensure the targeted Space exists and that you are using the correct bucket name.

 Sync conflicts